some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-The configuration and required data of a service instance another ECU offers shall be called Client-Service-Instance-Entry.
+The configuration and required data of a service instance another ECU offers shall be called Client-Service-Instance-Entry at the ECU using this service (Client).

 .. feat_req:: ⓘ
     :id: feat_req_someipsd_9